sovanp438/Power-BI/README.md

 - Star Schema implemented
 - Many to Many relationships are avoided
-- Cross filtering is avoided
+- Cross filter both direction is avoided
 - Inactive relationships are used using DAX
 - Unused tables are hidden
 - Columns within a table are grouped into a folder